braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/symphony.md

 - `User traits` must be mapped to the respective Braze fields under the **Data To Send** tab.
 If you map the `Event` and `Purchase` attributes, it leads to the duplication of events within Braze.
 - Map `External ID` to `User ID` configured while setting up the Braze SDK.

-With the integration successfully set as mentioned above, you can create Email and Push notification campaigns based on custom attributes sent to Braze through Symphony.
+With the integration successfully set as mentioned above, you can create email and push notification campaigns based on custom attributes sent to Braze through Symphony.

 ### Method 2
 In this method, you can integrate Braze with Zeotap through Symphony.